-This Research Integrity statement provides the University's response to RCUK.
-The statement is intended to inform RCUK, Higher Education Funding Council for England (HEFCE), the academic community, other funders of our research, and the public more broadly, about how the University of Sussex addresses matters of Research Integrity and seeks to foster a culture of professional integrity.
+This Research Integrity statement provides the University's response to UK Research and Innovation.
+The statement is intended to inform not only UK Research and Innovation but also the academic community, other funders of our research, and the public more broadly, about how the University of Sussex addresses matters of Research Integrity and seeks to foster a culture of professional integrity.